MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/author-classes-customizing-and-authoring.md

      In the authoring pane, you can now view the list of properties of the new class.
 This list includes all the properties of the base class that you selected.

-## How to Extend a Class in the Authoring Tool
+## Extend a class in the Authoring tool

 You can extend a class in the Service Manager Authoring Tool by adding properties and relationships to the definition of the class.
 Extending a class affects all existing instances of that class: all instances of that class will be updated to include the new properties and relationships.